oonchulip97/powerbot_delivery/README.md

 ```
 reload_path
 ```
-This should be
+This should be the path to the recovery.jsonlz4 file located within .mozilla directory.

 ```
 map_url
 ```
 This should be the url when you open scripts/map.html in the browser.

-There are other parameters within the configuration file that you should change as required.
+There are other parameters within the configuration file that you should change as needed.

 # Running